-Getting Started With Zephyr – Test Management Plugin For JIRAweb admin
+Getting Started With Zephyr – Test Management Plugin For JIRAMohit Upadhyay

 Zephyr is a native application that resides in JIRA and brings test management capabilities to any JIRA project.
-With the addition of Zephyr for JIRA, tests can be created and viewed in any JIRA project, linked to other issues, executed immediately or as part of a test cycle and detailed test metrics can be tracked.
+With the addition of the Zephyr plugin for JIRA, tests can be created and viewed in any JIRA project, linked to other issues, executed immediately or as part of a test cycle, and detailed test, metrics can be tracked.